Esha Chawla

-Isha Chawla (born 6 March 1988) is an Indian actress who has primarily appeared in Telugu-language films.
+Esha Chawla (born 6 March 1988) is an Indian actress who has primarily appeared in Telugu-language films.
 She made her debut with Prema Kavali (2011).

 Early life

-Isha Chawla was born on 6 March 1988 in Delhi.
+Chawla was born on 6 March 1988 in Delhi.
 She graduated in Political Science and joined a theatre group in Mumbai to pursue a career in acting.

 Career

 Chawla made her film debut with Prema Kavali opposite debutant Aadi under K. Vijaya Bhaskar's direction.
-She went on to star in Poola Rangadu and Srimannarayana opposite Nandamuri Balakrishna.
-In 2013, she starred in Mr. Pellikoduku, the remake of Tanu Weds Manu (2011).
-She starred in Jump Jilani (2014) before making her Kannada debut opposite Darshan in Viraat (2016).
-She had also worked on M. S. Raju's Rambha Urvasi Menaka starring Trisha and Nikesha Patel; however, the film was later shelved.
+In 2016, Chawla worked on M. S. Raju's Rambha Urvasi Menaka starring Trisha and Nikesha Patel; however, the film was later shelved.